williamhbcodeinstitute/online-cook-book-app/README.md

 Following this are textarea boxes that can be used to fill in the other parts of the information for the database e.g.
 Dish, Cost, Time, Ingredients and Preparation.

+iii.
+Testing the layout of index.html I decided it would be visably better for the images to be displayed in two seperate rows to cover more of the page leaving less empty spaces.

+iv.
+With the drop down menu on edit_recipe it is always set to 'breakfast' as default which could confuse the user updating the recipe.
+For the future I would create another if statement to show the menu_type that had been selected.